novacrazy/scriptor/README.md

 Scriptor provides a Manager class that can effectively coordinate many inter-referencing scripts together with little effort.

+Including having scripts in an arbitrary location by setting the current working directory of the manager, of which all scripts (unless added by an absolute path) are relative to.

+By default, the current working directory of a manager is `process.cwd()`

 #####`new Manager(grandParent? : Module)` -> `Manager`

 Create a new Manager instance, optionally giving it a Module it will use as a grandparent when creating child scripts.